Adjustable Rate Mortgage (ARM)

 The loan amount divided by the value of the property expressed as a percentage.
-Value is defined as the lower of sales price or appraised value of the property.
-Generally, the lower the LTV the more favorable the terms of the programs offered by lenders.
+Value is defined as the lower of the sales price or appraised value of the property.
+The lower the LTV, the more favorable the terms of the programs offered by lenders.

 Mortgage-Backed Security (MBS)